-• For the year ending 31-03-2005 State Government guaranteed advances, should be classified as sub-standard or doubtful or loss, after principal/any other amount due to the bank remains overdue for more than 180 days.
-With effect from the year ending 31-03-006 such accounts will be NPA if interest/principal/other dues remain overdue for more than 90 days.
+For the year ending 31-03-2005 State Government guaranteed advances, should be classified as sub-standard or doubtful or loss, after principal/any other amount due to the bank remains overdue for more than 180 days.
+With effect from the year ending 31-03- than 90 days.
 With respect to the income recognition norms no change is given.